-You are not limited in your choices for the fruit filling, but to create a gluten free version we need to look at what you can use instead of wheat flour for the topping.
+To create a gluten free version, we need to look at what you can use instead of wheat flour for the topping.

 You will need to prepare your fruit by washing, peeling, removing any pips, and/or slicing.
 I will go into more detail in each gluten free fruit crumble recipe below.

-Although wheat flour is not permitted on a gluten free diet, other grains can be ground into a flour substitute and used in your topping instead, such as rice or millet.
+Although wheat flour is off the menu on a gluten free diet, other grains can be ground into a flour substitute and used in your topping instead, such as rice or millet.

 Let's think about what we actually want from our topping.
 Ideally it will be crunchy, crispy and well, crumbly.